Non-directed polymers in random environments with range penalties: the high dimensional case: Proof for Theorem

 Now \eqref{eq:>3} follows by \eqref{eq:R6split2}, \eqref{R6:<A_N}, \eqref{eq:Z_Nalpha>2M>A} and \eqref{eq:R6}.
 Furthermore, by \eqref{eq:R6split}

 where the second term is bounded by $\exp(-\frac14\hat{h}N^{-\zeta})$ with $\bbP$-probability close to $1$ as $N\to\infty$.
 Hence, $\bP_N(|\cR_N|=2)\to1$ as $N\to\infty$ in $\bbP$-probability.

 It remains to prove \eqref{eq:R6}.
-We need the crucial Lemma \ref{lem:g>zda}, which is a consequence of the last passage percolation with a given range (see Section \ref{sec:appA}) and allows us to control the energy gains in a given box and a given range.
-We state and prove the lemma here and then use it to prove \eqref{eq:R6}.
+To this end, we require the crucial Lemma~\ref{lem:g>zda}, which follows from the analysis of last passage percolation with a prescribed range (see Section \ref{sec:appA}) and allows us to control the energy gain within a given box and for a given range.
+We first state and prove the lemma, and then use it to establish \eqref{eq:R6}.